Settings

 Use the Settings tab to manage Coro's email security configuration.

 Through this tab, you configure the types of threats you want Coro to detect and remediate.
-You can also determine the action you want Coro to take, and where to place quarantined emails.
+You can also determine the action you want Coro to take, configure bypass criteria, and define where to place quarantined emails.

 To learn more about the settings in this tab, see the following sections: